Shopping Guide to Buy Clothes for Seniors - Joe & Bella Skip to content

 There are a handful of other closure systems used for adaptive clothing for men and adaptive clothing for women that you might consider.
 The most widely used option that we haven’t yet covered is ties and drawstrings.
 Most often used to secure pants as a substitute for a belt, drawstrings are an easy way to adjust the tightness of a garment.
 Many adaptive pants for seniors do not feature drawstrings.
 They can get in the way of other adaptive features like side zippers.
 Drawstrings can also be a bit challenging for people to use, as they require a degree of hand-eye coordination.

-Drawstrings and ties are used often on hospital gowns and other shirts that might open in the back.
+Drawstrings and ties are used often on hospital gowns for home and hospital patients, and other shirts that might open in the back.
 These will all require assistance to secure.

 Hook-and-eye closures are a way to fasten clothing items, usually found on undergarments and waistbands.
 They have a small hook on one piece of the garment and a corresponding “eye” on the other side, which the hook is inserted into.
 It's an adjustable closure, often with multiple eyes, which provides a better fit.
 These closures are not that visible.
 They create less noise compared to other types, making them a discreet option for some types of clothing.
 They provide a relatively small target compared to Velcro.
 Hook and Eye closures require more accuracy than magnets to secure, but not the strength needed for snaps.